webix-hub/docs/data/desktop/gridsuggest.md

 }
 ~~~

-With gridsuggest extenstion you get the possibility to define view used for a dropdown menu as well as set its configuration, both for combo and richselect.
+With gridsuggest extension you get the possibility to define view used for a dropdown menu as well as set its configuration, both for combo and richselect.

 ~~~js
 { view:"richselect", value:1, options:{